-Scope in project management comprises of information needed to initiate a project.
-It makes sure the features of the project successfully meet the stakeholders’ requirement.
+Scope in project management comprises information needed to initiate a project.
+It makes sure the features of the project successfully meet the stakeholders’ requirements.
 It defines what is IN the project and what is NOT in the project

-The project scope refers to the work required in delivering products, services and the outcomes with the quantified features and operations.
+The project scope refers to the work required in delivering products, services and outcomes with quantified features and operations.
 It has two components;

 Scope: The extent of what a project will produce (product scope) and the work needed to produce it (project scope).
 It is the sum of the products, services, and results produced in a project.
 It is often documented using a scope statement and a Work Breakdown Structure (WBS), which are approved by the project sponsor.